-The College reserves the right to withhold the granting of official transcripts, and graduation documents to students who have not returned College property such as textbooks, equipment or supplies, or who owe money to the College.
+The College reserves the right to withhold the granting of official transcripts, and graduation documents to students who owe money to the College or who have not returned College property such as textbooks, equipment or supplies.
 Students in these situations normally have a hold placed on their student accounts.
 While an account is on hold the student will not be permitted to register for other courses and will not receive transcripts or credentials.

 If a student has applied to graduate and has not cleared outstanding accounts, they may not be allowed to participate in Convocation ceremonies and they will not receive graduation documents until their account is in good standing.